dharmeshn/Ruby_StarWars_API/ReadMe.md

 ### Setup

 1. Clone this repository or download the files.
+2. Open the project in Visual Studio Code.
-2. Open a terminal and navigate to the directory containing the files.
+3. Open a terminal and navigate to the directory containing the files.
-3. Run the following command to install the required `HTTParty` and `RSpec` gems :
+4. Run the following command to install the required `HTTParty` and `RSpec` gems :

 ```
 gem install httparty